Challenge of the GoBots: Home media

 Various episodes of the show had been released on VHS and Betamax by Vestron Video under its Children's Video Library label in the 1980s.

 On May 17, 2011, Warner Archive released Challenge of the GoBots: The Original Miniseries on DVD in Region 1 as part of their Hanna-Barbera Classic Collection.
 This is a Manufacture-on-Demand (MOD) release, available exclusively through Warner's online store and Amazon.com.
 On May 6, 2014, Warner Archive released Challenge of the GoBots: The Series, Volume 1 on DVD in Region 1.
 The three-disc set features the first 30 episodes of the series.
 The final volume Challenge of the GoBots: The Series, Volume 2, which contains the last remaining 30 episodes of the show, was released on March 10, 2015.

 Adaptations

 The show spawned an animated, feature-length film GoBots: Battle of the Rock Lords which opened in theaters on March 21, 1986, a little over four months before The Transformers: The Movie (August 8).
 Clips from the show were also used in Errol Morris’s Fast, Cheap and Out of Control.
-Additional GoBots storyline was later released on the Transformers Facebook pages "Ask Vector Prime" and "Renegade Rhetoric", with GoBots characters also appearing in storyline from Fun Publications.
-Where Renegade Rhetoric serves as a second season to the show in form of text stories told from Cy-Kill's perspective.
+Additional GoBots storyline was later released on the Transformers Facebook pages "Ask Vector Prime" and "Renegade Rhetoric", with GoBots characters also appearing in a storyline from Fun Publications.
+Where Renegade Rhetoric serves as a second season to the show in the form of text stories told from Cy-Kill's perspective.